- slide 1 of 5

 3. Explain how Orwell develops the theme of the power of words.

 The main points that you should discuss in answering this essay question are the speech that Old Major makes at the beginning of the novel (including the song, “Beasts of England") and the speeches of Squealer.
 Both of these show how persuasive words can be in convincing others to do or believe something.

 4. How would the novel have been different if Snowball had driven Napoleon out?

 You can approach this essay question from two directions.
 There were several differences between Napoleon and Snowball: Napoleon was much faster to resort to violence, possibly greedier, and much more manipulative.
-However, in the end, Snowball’s leadership would likely not have been that different from Napoleon’s.
+But would Snowball’s leadership have been that different from Napoleon’s?